-Dr Martin Luther King Jr. was a Baptist minister and civil-rights activist who had a seismic impact on race relations in the United States, beginning in the mid-1950s.
+Dr. Martin Luther King Jr. was a Baptist minister and civil rights activist who had a tremendous impact on race relations in the United States, starting in the mid-1950s.

-King is best known for advancing civil rights through nonviolence and civil disobedience, inspired by his Christian beliefs and the nonviolent activism of Mahatma Gandhi.
+King is widely recognized for his commitment to advancing civil rights through nonviolence and civil disobedience, which was inspired by his Christian beliefs and the nonviolent activism of Mahatma Gandhi.

-On October 14, 1964, King won the Nobel Peace Prize for combating racial inequality through nonviolent resistance.
-In 1965, he helped organize the Selma to Montgomery marches.
+On October 14, 1964, King was awarded the Nobel Peace Prize for his work in combating racial inequality through nonviolent resistance.
+In 1965, he played a significant role in organizing the Selma to Montgomery marches.

-In his final years, he expanded his focus to include opposition towards poverty, capitalism, and the Vietnam War.
+In his later years, King expanded his focus to include opposition towards poverty, capitalism, and the Vietnam War.